BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems

 We summarize \emph{Privilege Movement} mechanism in Fig. \ref{fig:PrivilegeMovement}.
 The system keeps tracking the user's behaviors and once it observes a behavior score that falls into the slack bubble, it searches through the previous scores to find a more definitive answer.
 If there were scores in the legitimate bubble, the system leans towards regarding the user as legitimate and moves $R_c$ upward with distance $-\mu_l$ at the end of the current authentication cycle.
-This process is repeated until $R_c$ reaches $R_1$.
+This process is repeated until $R_c$ reaches $R_1$, if the score keeps falling into the legitimate bubble.
 Similarly, if there were scores in the illegitimate bubble, the system leans towards regarding the user as illegitimate and moves $R_c$ downward with distance $+\mu_a$ at the end of the current authentication cycle.
-This process is repeated until $R_c$ reaches $R_n$.
-If $R_c$ falls in between privilege levels, the user is assumed access privilege of the lower level.
+This process is repeated until $R_c$ reaches $R_n$, if the score keeps falling into the illegitimate bubble.
+If $R_c$ falls in between privilege levels, the user is assumed to access privilege of the lower level.
 The movement distances $-\mu_l$ and $+\mu_a$ are design parameters that can be constants or variables.
-For the discussion in this subsection, we let $\mu_l=l/2$ and $\mu_a=l$ where $l$ is the fixed distance between privilege levels.
+For the discussion in this subsection, we let $\mu_l=l/2$ and $\mu_a=l$ where $l$ is the fixed distance between two privilege levels.
 The system is thus less tolerable and more restrictive when there is evidence that the current user is illegitimate.
 It is also more conservative in giving the user higher access privilege when the user's legitimacy was confirmed in the past but is currently in doubt.
 Such design is to enhance security while not sacrificing usability.
 Moreover, the FR and FA performance is improved since the system always tries to move $R_c$ out of the slack bubble based on evidence. \emph{Privilege Movement} mechanism has $O(1)$ time complexity, which renders the system's latency the same as the implicit authentication schemes without BMap.
-In the next subsection, we discuss making $\mu_l$ and $\mu_a$ variables to improve authentication accuracy.
+In the next subsection, we discuss making $\mu_l$ and $\mu_a$ variables to reduce the EER.